 Giving up a Pet

-We understand that, despite resources we offer to prevent relinquishment, sometimes pet owners still face the hard decision of having to rehome a pet.
+We understand that despite the resources we offer to prevent relinquishment, sometimes pet owners still face the hard decision of having to rehome (surrender or give up) a pet.
 Your pre-planning for this is essential, as our shelter needs time to prepare for every animal we take in and we cannot guarantee a space for every animal.
 You must send a Request to Surrender your pet to Faithful Friends along with a monetary gift to help defray the cost of mandatory vaccinations, daily care, and spay/neuter surgery (if needed) while your pet is awaiting adoption.
 If you cannot make a monetary gift, please talk to our staff about other ways you can help.

 For a CAT, please fill out this Request to Surrender a Cat.

 For a DOG, please fill out this Request to Surrender a Dog.

-For OTHER SMALL ANIMAL (rabbit, guinea pig, etc.), please email Nicole@faithfulfriends.us.
+For OTHER SMALL ANIMALS (rabbit, guinea pig, etc.), please email Nicole@faithfulfriends.us.

-Due to the high number of requests received daily for surrendering animals, those who are filling out the request form are going to get a quicker response.
+Due to the high number of requests received daily for surrendering animals, those filling out the request form will get a quicker response.
 Thank you in advance for your patience and understanding as we work to assist you with your request.

 Dog training is a new service that Faithful Friends is offering for a reasonable fee to the community to help address one of the reasons people give up their pets: frustration over a pet’s behavioral issues.
 We believe the best place for a pet is often right where it is: in its home.
 A shelter environment is stressful and could exacerbate a dog’s anxiety or behavioral issues.
 Could your dog use a little professional training?
 Let us help you with that!

 Basic dog training and addressing behavioral issues helps dogs to be the best companion animals they can be.
 It keeps them out of shelters and in their loving homes.
 Preventing pet relinquishment supports our mission of enriching the lives of pets and people and promoting compassion toward animals.